Transferring to HSBC MPF

 - The TVC transfer must be in a lump sum and the entire balance of accrued benefits must be transferred.

-- The TVC account in the original scheme from which the accrued benefits are transferred (resulting in zero balance) may be terminated upon such transfer.
+- The TVC account in the original scheme from which the accrued benefits are transferred (resulting in zero balance and no transaction activity in respect of that TVC account for 365 days) may be terminated upon such transfer.

 - For avoidance of doubt, transfer of accrued benefits derived from a TVC account to the TVC account in another Registered Scheme is not considered as new TVCs, and hence will not be eligible for claiming further tax deductions.
 However, the trustee of the original scheme from which you transfer shall issue you a statement to summarise the TVCs that you have paid towards that scheme, with which you may use for claiming the corresponding tax deduction.